MGamalE/GitSheet/README.md

 	- Non Fast Forward (have two parents)
-		> In case you have new commits added after the last isolation feature branch, in this case you create a new commit representing the two branches, and the HEAD (active/current head) move to refer to this new commit.
+		> In case you have added new commits (from master, or any branch you created the new branch from it) after the last isolation feature branch, a new commit will be created which represent the two branches, and the HEAD (active/current head) move to refer to this new commit.

 	 <p align="center">
 	<img src="https://github.com/MohamedGElsharkawy/GitSheet/blob/main/screenshot/nonff.png" width="250" height="250">